php/policies/feature-proposals.rst

 Types of changes
 ================

-The author(s) of the RFC MAY make changes to the proposal at any time during the discussion.
+The authors of the RFC MAY make changes to the proposal at any time during the discussion.
 Changes broadly fall into one of three categories:

 -  **Major changes** to the RFC text include any changes that would lead to a